digiteinfotech/kairon/README.md

   You can also use the environment variable **EMAIL_TEMPLATES_CONFIRMATION_SUBJECT** to change the subject.
 * **confirmation_body** -

   the body of the mail to be sent for confirmation.
-This also has the verification link included.

   You can also use the environment variable **EMAIL_TEMPLATES_CONFIRMATION_BODY** to change the body of the mail.
 * **confirmed_subject** -